MS in Data And Information Management

 DAIM Accelerated Program

-The accelerated program enables students to complete a master's degree one year after a bachelor's degree, saving time and money.
+The accelerated program offers students the opportunity to obtain a master's degree in just one year after graduating with their bachelor's, providing them with a substantial advantage in terms of both time and finances.

 Undergraduate students may complete up to 12 hours of graduate course work and apply the graduate credit hours to their undergraduate degree.